Top 10 Business Travel services

 2019.
 Corporate travel platform TripActions raised $250M

-TripActions, a travel booking service tailored for large enterprises, raised $250 million Series D. Founded in 2015, TripActions is out to replace antiquated travel booking systems with a platform that integrates company HR and expense systems.
-Using TripActions, business travelers can arrange flights, hotels and transportation, with 24/7 global support from the startup’s staff.
-TripActions plans to use the cash to accelerate its international expansion.
-Today, the company has 700 employees with offices in London, Sydney, Amsterdam and more.
+TripActions, a travel booking service designed specifically for large enterprises, has secured $250 million in Series D funding.
+Established in 2015, TripActions aims to replace outdated travel booking systems by offering a platform that seamlessly integrates with company HR and expense systems.
+With TripActions, business travelers can easily arrange flights, hotels, and transportation, while benefiting from round-the-clock global support provided by the startup's team.
+The funding will be utilized to accelerate the company's international expansion.
+Presently, TripActions boasts a workforce of 700 employees and maintains offices in cities like London, Sydney, and Amsterdam, among others.

 2019.
 Google launched web portal for Google Trips

-Google unveiled a major revamp of its travel planning tools on the web after launching a similar set of tools on mobile last year.
-Google Trips on the web will now let you see information about all of your previously reserved trips and easily switch between flight, hotel and package searches.
-It brings together your existing bookings and information about your destination.
-The service will then feed your travel information back into Google Search and Maps.
-To do this, Google.com/travel, will use the confirmation emails and receipts from your Gmail inbox to build the timeline of your trip.
+Google has introduced a significant overhaul of its web-based travel planning tools, following the launch of a similar set of tools for mobile devices last year.
+With the revamped Google Trips on the web, users can now access details of their past trips and effortlessly switch between flight, hotel, and package searches.
+This feature consolidates existing bookings and destination-related information into one place.
+Furthermore, the service integrates your travel information into Google Search and Maps.
+To accomplish this, Google.com/travel utilizes confirmation emails and receipts from your Gmail inbox to construct a comprehensive timeline of your trip.

 2018.
 Corporate travel startup TripActions raises $154M

-TripActions, one of the most well-capitalized travel startups in Silicon Valley, has raised $154 - yet another round of VC valuing the corporate travel manager at more than $1 billion.
-TripActions provides a corporate travel platform that integrates with company HR and expense systems.
-Using TripActions, business travelers can arrange flights, hotels and transportation, with 24/7 global support from the startup’s staff.
-Dropbox, Lyft, Twilio, Allbirds and Tuft & Needle are among its customers.
-The company has expanded its platform by adding TripActions Luxe, a VIP program for executive travelers; TripActions’ in-house Meetings & Event solution for group travel; and TripActions’ Guest Invite Portal, designed for HR and recruiting teams.
-It also recently opened its European headquarters, an engineering and data science hub in Amsterdam, and plans to double down on R&D, AI and machine learning with the fresh investment.
+TripActions, a prominent travel startup based in Silicon Valley, has successfully raised $154 million in another round of venture capital funding, resulting in a valuation of over $1 billion for the corporate travel management company.
+TripActions offers a comprehensive corporate travel platform that seamlessly integrates with company HR and expense systems.
+Through TripActions, business travelers can easily arrange flights, hotels, and transportation, with around-the-clock global support provided by the startup's dedicated staff.
+Notable companies such as Dropbox, Lyft, Twilio, Allbirds, and Tuft & Needle have chosen TripActions as their travel management solution.
+The company has expanded its platform by introducing additional features such as TripActions Luxe, a VIP program catering to executive travelers, and TripActions' in-house Meetings & Event solution for group travel.
+Moreover, TripActions has developed the Guest Invite Portal, specifically designed for HR and recruiting teams.
+Recently, TripActions established its European headquarters in Amsterdam, which serves as an engineering and data science hub.
+With the recent investment, the company plans to further invest in research and development (R&D), artificial intelligence (AI), and machine learning to enhance its services.

 2016.
 Travel and expense management platform Concur acquired travel search Hipmunk